Estelle Morris

 Estelle Morris, Baroness Morris of Yardley, PC (born 17 June 1952), is a British politician and life peer who served as Secretary of State for Education and Skills from 2001 to 2002.
 A member of the Labour Party, she was Member of Parliament (MP) for Birmingham Yardley from 1992 to 2005.

+As Education Secretary, she is known for removing compulsory modern languages from secondary schools in England in 2002.

 Early life

 Morris was born in Manchester into a political family.
 Her uncle, Alf Morris, was Labour MP for Manchester Wythenshawe (1964–1997) and her father, Charles, was Labour MP for Manchester Openshaw (1963–1983) and a Post Office union official who married Pauline Dunn.
-She attended Rack House primary school in Wythenshawe and Whalley Range High School in Whalley Range where she failed her English and French A-levels.
+She attended Rack House primary school in Wythenshawe and Whalley Range Grammar School in Whalley Range where she failed her English and French A-levels.

 She is a graduate of the Coventry College of Education, where she gained a BEd degree in 1974.
-Morris remembered the long-serving Principal, Joan Dillon Browne (1912–2009), as "a pioneer in showing what women could achieve, long before it was fashionable to do so."
-Morris was a PE and Humanities teacher at the inner-city Sidney Stringer School in Coventry from 1974 to 1992, becoming Head of Sixth Form Studies, and was a member of Warwick District Council from 1979 to 1991.
+Morris remembered the long-serving principal, Joan Dillon Browne (1912–2009), as "a pioneer in showing what women could achieve, long before it was fashionable to do so."
+Morris was a PE and humanities teacher at the inner-city Sidney Stringer School in Coventry from 1974 to 1992, becoming head of sixth form studies, and was a member of Warwick District Council from 1979 to 1991.

 Parliamentary career

 Morris was elected to Parliament in 1992 for Birmingham Yardley, gaining the seat from the Conservatives with a majority of only 162.
 She became a minister in the Department for Education and Employment in 1997 and was promoted to Secretary of State for Education and Skills in 2001.
 She was the first former comprehensive school teacher to have the position.
 She suddenly resigned her post in October 2002, explaining that she did not feel up to the job.
 She had made a commitment to the then Conservative Shadow Education Secretary, David Willetts to resign if the literacy and numeracy targets were not met.
-In interviews following her resignation she stated that she had felt happier and more effective as a junior Education minister.
+In interviews following her resignation she stated that she had felt happier and more effective as a junior education minister.

-She rejoined the Government in 2003 as Minister for the Arts in the Department for Culture, Media and Sport, and caused further comment when she admitted that she did not know much about contemporary art.
+She rejoined the government in 2003 as Minister for the Arts in the Department for Culture, Media and Sport, and caused further comment when she admitted that she did not know much about contemporary art.
 She stepped down from the government and as a Member of Parliament at the 2005 general election.
 Her constituency was gained by the Liberal Democrats at that election.

 On 13 May 2005 it was announced that she would be created a life peer, and she was conferred as Baroness Morris of Yardley, of Yardley in the County of West Midlands, on 14 June 2005.